 It is the policy of the Board to develop, adopt, and periodically update a long-range statewide aviation plan in the form of a State Airports System Plan (SASP).
 The SASP shall include extensive public involvement in its development, including coordination with airports, the Federal Aviation Administration (FAA), regional associations of governments, League of Cities and Towns, aviation related businesses, aviation related associations, and the general public.
 Among other things, the SASP shall:

-+ Establish and define airport roles to be used in the allocation of state aviation funds; these roles will be:
+Establish and define airport roles to be used in the allocation of State Aviation Funds; these roles will be:

+Commercial Service - International Airport

-Commercial Aviation Airport
+Commercial Service – National Airport

 Reliever Airport

 General Aviation-Community Airport